A Game of Thrones: Author

 George R. R. Martin was born and raised in Bayonne, New Jersey.
-His family were poor, lived on a government housing project, and did not own a car.
+His family was poor, lived on a government housing project, and did not own a car.
 He started writing in childhood and sold horror stories to other children for a nickel.
 Martin's passion for comic books led to his interest in science fiction and fantasy and, as a teenager, he wrote superhero fiction for fan magazines.
 His first published work was a science-fiction story for Galaxy Science Fiction in 1971.
 At Northwestern University, Martin studied journalism, and he was a conscientious objector to the Vietnam War—he performed alternative service instead.

 Martin's first two published novels, Dying of the Light (1977) and Fevre Dream (1982), performed well, and by 1983 he had accrued 3 Hugo Awards.
 Martin's publisher provided a large advance payment for his third novel, The Armageddon Rag (1983).
 It was a commercial disaster, temporarily halting his literary career.
 A fan of The Armageddon Rag hired Martin as a writer on a revival of The Twilight Zone (1985–1989); he later worked on the CBS series Beauty and the Beast (1987–1990) and The Outer Limits (1995–1997).
 This work paid Martin well, but he was frustrated by the limitations of television budgets and the early cancellation of projects.